tensory/videx/README.md

 -----
 `python videx.py /Full/path/to/your/source/video/directory`

-The script does not destroy original files, but it must have write permissions in the video source directory.
+The script does not destroy original files, but it must have write permissions in the parent of the video source directory.

-It will create a directory called `videx_output` with Android-ready XML files and subfolders containing animation frames.
+It will create a sibling directory called `videx_output` with Android-ready XML files and subfolders containing animation frames.

 License
 -------